-- If your child approaches you with questions or concerns, especially about alcohol, make sure to stop what you’re doing and listen to them
+- If your child approaches you with questions or concerns, especially about substances, make sure to stop what you’re doing and listen to them

-Having one big talk with your child about alcohol can be stressful for both of you.
+Having one big talk with your child about substance use can be stressful for both of you.
 Instead, have multiple conversations over time.
-Not only does this take the pressure off, but it also allows you to have in-depth conversations about a variety of topics (i.e., ways to say no, physical effects of alcohol).
+Not only does this take the pressure off, but it also allows you to have in-depth conversations about a variety of topics (i.e., ways to say no, physical effects of substances).

-- Ask your child about their views of alcohol: Asking your child what they know about alcohol, what they think about underage drinking, or what their ideas are about why teens drink will make your child feel heard and can provide a natural transition to talk about alcohol.
+- Ask your child about their views of drugs and alcohol: Asking your child what they know about substances, what they think about underage drinking and substance use, or what their ideas are about why teens use substances will make your child feel heard and can provide a natural transition to talk about it.

-- Handling Peer Pressure: Brainstorm with your child different ways he or she can say no to alcohol.
+- Handling Peer Pressure: Brainstorm with your child different ways he or she can say “no”.
 By showing your child that you are there to support them, the more confident he or she will feel under pressure.
 One example is to determine a plan to leave an uncomfortable situation, whether that is a phone call, a text, or a “code” between the two of you.

-- Reasons to Avoid Alcohol: Providing your child with good reasons to avoid alcohol will help them understand the serious consequences of drinking without overemphasizing or using scare tactics.
+- Reasons to Avoid Substances: Providing your child with good reasons to avoid alcohol and substances will help them understand the serious consequences of usage without overemphasizing or using scare tactics.

-- You do not want your child to drink alcohol.
-Set clear expectations for your child so they understand your attitudes and values around not drinking alcohol underage.
+- You do not want your child to use substances.
+Set clear expectations for your child so they understand your attitudes and values around not drinking alcohol underage or using substances.

 - Remind your child about their protective factors- such as positive relationships with family and friends, excelling academically, or involvement in an athletic team or club.
-Let your child know that drinking alcohol can lead to risky decisions, creating embarrassing situations which can risk these important relationships.
+Let your child know that substance use can lead to risky decisions, creating embarrassing situations which can risk these important relationships.

 - Underage drinking is illegal.
 Legal action can be taken against anyone drinking under the age of 21 and can also affect any individuals of age who have supplied or are overseeing this illegal activity.

-- Drinking can be dangerous.
-Alcohol inhibits the part of the brain responsible for planning and decision making.
-This means that individuals who drink alcohol are more likely to make risky and dangerous decisions, especially while the brain is still developing.
+- Drinking and/or using substances can be dangerous.
+Drugs and alcohol inhibits the part of the brain responsible for planning and decision making.
+This means that individuals who drink alcohol or use drugs are more likely to make risky and dangerous decisions, especially while the brain is still developing.